 Basically, it is the same as with any other variant of the Coral banded shrimp.
 Although they belong to different genus they will still fight each other.

-Regarding other shrimp species like Red Fire shrimp (Lysmata debelius), Peppermint shrimp (Lysmata wurdemanni), Skunk Cleaner (Lysmata amboinensis), Saron Shrimp, Bumble Bee shrimp etc. I would not recommend putting them together.
+Regarding other shrimp species like Red Fire shrimp (Lysmata debelius), Peppermint shrimp (Lysmata wurdemanni), Skunk Cleaner (Lysmata amboinensis), Saron Shrimp, Red-white Cleaner Shrimp, Bumble Bee shrimp etc. I would not recommend putting them together.

 Sure, some people manage to keep Coral banded shrimp with other shrimp species.
 However, it does not mean that it will work for you.
 After all, I will repeat it once again, they can still be pretty aggressive.